JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 ## We Are “Quivering On The Brink” !

-On [UB 195:9.2](/en/The_Urantia_Book/195#p9_2) we find some of the most exciting sentences in the whole book: “A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic seculariam and to overthrow a world sway of mechanistic naturalism.
+On [UB 195:9.2](/en/The_Urantia_Book/195#p9_2) we find some of the most exciting sentences in the whole book: “A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism.
 Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment.”

 It doesn't say the fuller revelation might conquer a materialistic empire — it says it IS DESTINED to do it.
 The re are no' if s' and 'maybe's' about it: It says Urantia IS NOT on the very brink.